OSGeo/grass-website/content/download/data.en.md

 ### <a name="GlobalDatasets"></a> Global datasets
 Based on the <a href="https://www.naturalearthdata.com/">Natural Earth data collection</a>, a GRASS GIS location with global background maps is available in the World Geodetic System 1984 (WGS84).
-It is provided in two versions exist, one smaller, basic version and a as more comprehensive collection with additional hydrological and ecological data:
+It is provided in two versions, a smaller, basic one and a as more comprehensive collection with additional hydrological and ecological data:
 <ul id="links" class="list-unstyled version">
  <li>